defano/jmonet/README.md

 #### 1. Create an observable object

-Since a single menu item often control attributes for all tools, you'll probably want to model this as a Singleton that's easily accessible from different areas of your program.
+Since a single menu item often controls an attribute for all tools, you'll probably want to model this as a Singleton that's easily accessible from different areas of your program.

 ```
 // BehaviorSubject is a simple kind of Observable, see JavaRx documentation for details